How to Manage Revenue Recognition in Salesforce | With Examples

 Five Reasons to Track Revenue Recognition in Salesforce

-Revenue Recognition using Product Schedules in Salesforce
+Revenue Recognition Using Product Schedules in Salesforce

 How to Create Product Schedules in Salesforce

-- Product Schedules by GSP app.
+- Product Schedules by GSP - top recommendation for simplicity, automation, and control.

 Standard product schedules.
 The standard product schedules functionality hasn't changed much since I began deploying Salesforce in 2003, and it's challenging and cumbersome.
 For example, when the opportunity close date shifts, salespeople must drill into each product and manually adjust the schedules.
 They often don't do this, so your revenue recognition report quickly becomes inaccurate.
 On the other hand, it's a standard feature included with your Salesforce license fee.